WikiLeaks founder Julian Assange returns to Australia a free man after US legal battle ends

 The flights were paid for by the “Assange team,” Deputy Prime Minister Richard Marles said, adding his government played a role in facilitating the transport.

-“Over the two years since we took office, my government has engaged and advocated including at leader-level to resolve this.
-We have used all appropriate channels," Albanese said.

-Assange’s lawyer Jennifer Robinson, speaking outside the Saipan court, thanked Albanese “for his statesmanship, his principled leadership and his diplomacy, which made this outcome possible.”

 It is unclear where Assange will go from Canberra and what his future plans are.
-His South African lawyer wife and mother of his two children, Stella Assange, has been in Australia for days awaiting her husband's release.
+His South African-born lawyer wife and mother of his two children, Stella Assange, has been in Australia for days awaiting his release.

 Another of Julian Assange's lawyers, Barry Pollack, expected his client would continue vocal campaigning.

-“WikiLeaks’s work will continue and Mr. Assange, I have no doubt, will be a continuing force for freedom of speech and transparency in government,” Pollack told reporters outside the Saipan court.
+“WikiLeaks’s work will continue and Mr. Assange, I have no doubt, will be a continuing force for freedom of speech and transparency in government,” Pollack said.

-Assange's father John Shipton said ahead of his son's arrival that he hoped the iconoclastic internet publisher was coming home to the “great beauty of ordinary life.”
+Assange's father John Shipton said ahead of his son's arrival that he hoped that his first-born child was coming home to the “great beauty of ordinary life.”

-“He will be able to spend quality time with his wife, Stella, and his two children, be able to walk up and down the beach and feel the sand through his toes in winter, that lovely chill,” Shipton told Australian Broadcasting Corp.
+“He will be able to spend quality time with his wife, Stella, and his two children, be able to walk up and down the beach and feel the sand through his toes in winter, that lovely chill,” Shipton said.

 The plea deal required Assange to admit guilt to a single felony count but also permitted him to return to Australia without any time in an American prison.
 The judge sentenced him to the five years he’d already spent behind bars in the U.K. fighting extradition to the U.S. on an Espionage Act indictment that could have carried a lengthy prison sentence in the event of a conviction.
 He was holed up for seven years before that in the Ecuadorian Embassy in London.